noerw/journey-journal/README.md

 ## configure
 You can configure the server by editing the `config` variable in `server.js#l14`.

 * **loglevel**: determines which kind of interaction is logged in the console and to the database.
-You may select clientside interactions with `'CLIENT-ACTION'`, and/or server requests with `'SERVER-REQ'`.
+You may select clientside interactions with `'CLIENT-ACTION'`, and/or server requests with `'SERVER-REQ'`
-* **flickr**: API-key and account tokens for the flickr integration.
+* **flickr**: API-key and account tokens for the flickr integration
 * everything else in that object should be selfexplanatory

+## license
+This software is licensed under GNU-2.0.